 - You must soak the cashews prior, otherwise, when you blend them, you’ll be left with cashew butter.
 If you want to soak them in less time, soak them in boiling water for 2 hours.

-- If you keep this cheesecake crustless, slice, and serve directly from the pan.
+- If you make a keto crustless cheesecake, slice, and serve directly from the pan.
 Removing it will be extremely difficult.
 Alternatively, let it set in a square pan and serve them as cheesecake bars.

 - Do not refrigerate the cheesecake to firm up- it must be frozen.
 The longer you freeze it, the better the cheesecake will hold up.